Stuart-Mouse/jr-mapper/notes.md

     it will probably be easier to debug through the emitted code if we just leave the identifiers in place. in any case, we can make this sort of feature optional/configurable maybe we want to enable some inlining or pre-evaluation (e.g. string concatenation) but not enable number inlining

+provide warnings and error messages for
+    variable shadowing
+    circular references
+    use of variable in its own declaration